Try Chi prepares your child for a lifetime of summer memories

 First-time campers in 3rd-6th grades get a full summer of fun packed into 4 days and 3 nights.

-Try Chi gives campers a taste of overnight camp.
-They’ll meet new friends, and sleep in cabins with experienced, caring counselors who help them feel comfortable right away.
-Kids get to try out the best of the summer’s activities, including horseback riding, swimming, boating, climbing and outdoor cooking.
+Try Chi is the best way to get a taste of quality Jewish overnight camping.
+Campers meet new friends, and live in cabins with experienced, caring counselors who help them feel comfortable right away.
 They’ll feel the spirit of camp with cookouts, campfires, sing-alongs and great evening programs.

 Frequently Asked Questions